AlbertoBarrago/AD-Blocker/README.md

 1. Click the Albz Ad Blocker icon in your Chrome toolbar
 2. Toggle the switch to enable/disable ad blocking
 3. Use the settings menu to customize blocking preferences
-4. Add sites to whitelist if needed
+4. Add sites to allowlist if needed

 ## License